ArnavPallapotu/student/_posts/2025-11-07-finalreview-sprint3.md

 This sprint pushed me to learn:

 **Frontend:**
-- More advanced CSS animations
+- CSS and markdown in combination
-- Better component organization
-- Responsive design principles
-- Accessibility considerations

-**Backend:**
-- Data persistence strategies
-- User authentication concepts (even though we simplified it)
-- API design thinking
-- Error handling best practices
+- Making sure navigation is clean on everything
+- Making the site look nice and responsive

 **General:**
-- Project architecture planning
-- Feature prioritization
-- MVP (Minimum Viable Product) thinking
-- Balancing perfectionism with deadlines
+- Better teamwork in a group setting
+- How to handle errors and work through them together
+- The importance of clear documentation and code comments

 ---

 ## Pride Points

-Despite the things I'd change, I was genuinely proud of:
+Despite the things I'd change, I was proud of:
-- The smooth unlock animations in the vault
+- The functionality and intuitiveness of the vault
-- How we handled edge cases (like duplicate codes)
-- The quiz feedback system
+- Save feature on the quiz
 - How well our team collaborated
 - Actually finishing a complete, working project